xpmethod/torn-apart/docs/cheat_sheet.md

 ##Recipient Data

+Recipient data provides a wealth of information about which contractors are receiving ICE awards.
+Contractors include individuals, sole proprietors, companies, parent companies and subsidiaries, and non-profit institutions.
+This data includes contractor addresses and congressional districts, as well as addresses and congressional districts for the place of performance of business (which may be different from a contractor's business address).

 **Column AD: Foreign Funding**
-[rare]
+Indicates whether the award was given to an entity outside of the United States.
+This is unusual for ICE awards, but not entirely unheard of.

 **Column AE: Foreign Funding Description**
-[rare]
+Description of foreign funding.

 **Column AF: SAM Exception**
-[everyone taking gov’t money is required to have a unique DUNS code/number, unless they meet the criteria for an exception]
+All government contractors are required to have a unique Data Universal Numbering System (DUNS) code, unless they meet the criteria for an exception.
+This column indicates an exception, if relevant.

 **Column AG: SAM Exception Description**
-[description of SAM exception - this doesn’t seem especially relevant to us]
+Describes the nature of the exception to the DUNS requirement.

 **Column AH: DUNS code**
+DUNS code of contractor.

 **Column AI: Recipient Name**
+Name of recipient.

 **Column AJ: Recipient Doing Business As Name**
-[if recipient is under auspice of another entity; seems largely irrelevant here - haven’t seen entries in the column]
+If the recipient is doing business under a different name, it will be indicated here.
+This is distinct from the case where a recipient is a subsidiary of a parent company, which is indicated in Column AL.

 **Column AK: Cage Code**
-[Commercial and government entity code, issued by Department of Defense, indicates security clearance]
+Commercial and government entity code issued by the Department of Defense.
+Presence of a CAGE code indicates security clearance.

 **Column AL: Recipient Parent Name**
-[parent companies - some interesting stuff here]
+If the recipient is the subsidiary of a parent company, the parent name listed here will be *different* from the recipient name.
+If the listed name is the same as the recipient name, there recipient is not a subsidiary.

 **Column AM: Recipient Parent DUNS**
+DUNS number of the parent.

 **Column AN: Recipient Country Code**
+Country abbreviation for the recipient address.

 **Column AO: Recipient Country Name**
+Country name for recipient address.

 **Column AP: Recipient Address line 1**
+Street address for recipient.

 **Column AQ: Recipient Address line 2**
+Additional street address information for recipient, if applicable.

 **Column AR: Recipient City**
+City for recipient address.

 **Column AS: Recipient State Abbreviation**
+State abbreviation for recipient address.

 **Column AT: Recipient State Name**
+State name for recipient address.
+We noticed some errors in data entry in this column.
+There are instances where the state name that  is listed is actually the state that corresponds with the place of performance of business.
+The state abbreviations in Column AS are correct for the recipient addresses and the errors are in this column.

 **Column AU: Recipient Zip Code + 4**

-**Column AV: Recipient Congressional District**
+Zip Code + 4 digits for recipient address.

+**Column AV: Recipient Congressional District** Congressional district for recipient.
+Number of the district is listed and corresponds to state abbreviation in Column AS (e.g. VA in Column AS and 10 in Column AV corresponds to Virginia's 10th Congressional District).

 **Column AW: Recipient Phone**
+Phone number of recipient.

 **Column AX: Recipient Fax**
+Fax number of recipient.

-**Column AY: Recipient Primary Place of Performance Country Code [we’re pretty much exclusively dealing with US here]**
+**Column AY: Recipient Primary Place of Performance Country Code** Country code for the primary place where the business is performed.
+[we’re pretty much exclusively dealing with US here]**

 **Column AZ: Recipient Primary Place of Performance Country Name**